Ray of Light: Background

-Following the release of her compilation album Something to Remember (1995), Madonna started taking vocal lessons in preparation for her role in Evita (1996).
-She would also give birth to her daughter, Lourdes, later in 1996.
+In 1995, Madonna released her compilation album Something to Remember and began taking vocal lessons in preparation for her role as Eva Perón in Evita (1996).
+She would also give birth to her daughter, Lourdes Leon, later in 1996.
 These events inspired a period of introspection.
 "That was a big catalyst for me.
 It took me on a search for answers to questions I'd never asked myself before", she said to Q magazine, in 2002.
 During the same period, she embraced Kabbalah and started studying Hinduism and yoga, all of which helped her "step outside [myself] and see the world from a different perspective".
 Madonna felt that there was a "whole piece" of her voice left unused, which she decided to utilize for the album.
 By May 1997, Madonna had started writing songs for the album.
 She began collaborating with Babyface, who had first worked with her on her previous album Bedtime Stories (1994).
 The two wrote a couple of songs together before Madonna decided the collaborations were not going in the musical direction she wanted for the album.
 According to Babyface, the songs "had a 'Take a Bow-ish' kind of vibe, and Madonna didn't want, or need, to repeat herself".

 After abandoning the songs she had written with Babyface, Madonna turned to musician Rick Nowels, who had previously co-written songs with Stevie Nicks and Celine Dion.
 The collaboration produced seven songs in nine days, but those songs also did not display the album's future electronic musical direction.
 Three of the songs, "The Power of Good-Bye", "To Have and Not to Hold" and "Little Star", appear on the album.
-Madonna then began writing songs with Leonard, who had produced many songs for Madonna in the late 1980s.
-Unlike her previous albums, Leonard's song writing collaborations were accompanied by very little studio input.
+Madonna then began writing songs with Patrick Leonard, who had produced many songs for Madonna in the late 1980s.
+Unlike her previous albums, Leonard's songwriting collaborations were accompanied by very little studio input.
 Madonna believed that Leonard's production "would have lent the songs more of a Peter Gabriel vibe", a sound that she did not want for the album.
 Guy Oseary, chairman of Maverick Records, then phoned British electronic musician William Orbit, and suggested that he send some songs to Madonna.
 Orbit sent a 13-track digital audio tape to Madonna.
 "I was a huge fan of William's earlier records, Strange Cargo 1 and 2 and all that.
-I also loved all the remixes he did for me and I was interested in fusing a kind of futuristic sound but also using lots of Indian and Moroccan influences and things like that, and I wanted it to sound old and new at the same time", Madonna said.
+I also loved all the remixes he did for me and I was interested in fusing a kind of futuristic sound but also using lots of Indian and Moroccan influences and things like that, and I wanted it to sound old and new at the same time," Madonna said.